floooh/floooh.github.io/_drafts/modern-c-for-cpp-peeps.md

 bla_t bla = ...;
 ```

-This way of typedef'ing from an anonymous struct has a problem though, you
+This way of typedef'ing from an 'adhoc' anonymous struct has a problem though, you
-can't use a forward-declaration of such a typedef from an anonymous struct:
+can't forward-declare the struct:

 ```c
 // forward-declaring bla_t and a function using bla_t: